You don’t need to be rolling in cash to enjoy the Edinburgh Festival Fringe. Here are some top tips for doing the Fringe on a budget.

 The Fringe Box Office offers a reduced price on some tickets for students, registered unemployed, disabled people, senior citizens and children under 18 so if you’re eligible, it’s worth checking.
 A further concession is also often available for families of two adults and two children or one adult and three children under the age of 18.

 Attending the Fringe in a large group?
 For many performances, a 10% discount for groups of 10 or more is available.

 Many venues run their own discounts and offers for shows in their spaces.
 Follow them on social media or head to their webites for the latest deals.

 Edinburgh’s compact size makes it the perfect city to walk around, and loads of Fringe venues are located within a stone’s throw of each other, so you’ll rarely need to hail a taxi.

 When it comes to traveling longer distances, Lothian provides a great bus service offering day, night and family tickets for travel all across Edinburgh.

 Lots of cafes and coffee shops offer a discount for using your own reusable mug, so you can enjoy your favourite hot drinks at mates’ rates with the added bonus of doing your bit for the environment.
 If you don’t have one already, you can pick up a Fringe KeepCup in a variety of colours either online or in person at the Fringe shop (view on map).

 Fringe accommodation comes in all shapes and sizes, from B&Bs, university campuses and caravan parks to self-catering apartments and hostels.
 It pays to be organised so book early to avoid disappointment.

 Perks for participants

 If you’re performing at this year’s Fringe be sure to flash your performer pass at local businesses to receive a discount on everything from bagels and burgers to gym memberships and massages.
-You can find some of these at the back of the Fringe Central Events Programme.
+You can pick up your participant pass from the Fringe Central: Artist Hub.